studio1902/statamic-peak/docs/README.md

-# Peak Statamic Starter Kit Docs
+# Peak docs

 These are the [docs](https://peak.studio1902.nl) repo for Peak.
 The docs run on https://vuepress.vuejs.org.

 ## Compile